VWenin/FrequencyIntonator/README.md

 fi.intonate_frequencies(in_path,out_path,432)
 ```

-For A=440Hz equal temperament, frequency shorthands are provided, which can be used in the following way
+For A=440Hz equal temperament, frequency shorthands with keywords in the form `_NOTE_FREQ` are provided, which can be used in the following way

 ```python
 fi.intonate_frequencies(in_path,out_path,fi._Gb_FREQ)